Gargash Meets Egypts Minister Of Foreign Affairs - UrduPoint

 Gargash Meets Egypt's Minister Of Foreign Affairs

+Dr. Anwar bin Mohammed Gargash, Minister of State for Foreign Affairs, met with Sameh Shoukry, Egypt's Minister of Foreign Affairs, on Thursday and discussed with him ways to enhance bilateral ties, as well as issues of mutual interest

-(UrduPoint / Pakistan Point News / WAM - 05th Mar, 2020) CAIRO, 5th March, 2020 (WAM) - Dr. Anwar bin Mohammed Gargash, Minister of State for Foreign Affairs, met with Sameh Shoukry, Egypt's Minister of Foreign Affairs, on Thursday and discussed with him ways to enhance bilateral ties, as well as issues of mutual interest.
+CAIRO, (UrduPoint / Pakistan Point News / WAM - 05th Mar, 2020) - Dr. Anwar bin Mohammed Gargash, Minister of State for Foreign Affairs, met with Sameh Shoukry, Egypt's Minister of Foreign Affairs, on Thursday and discussed with him ways to enhance bilateral ties, as well as issues of mutual interest.

 They also reviewed regional developments, the challenges facing intra-Arab national security and emphasised the mutual keenness on maintaining regional security and stability.